What characteristics an application built with a Cloud Native approach has

 New features are added faster because changes in one module do not break the entire application at once.
 Containerization.

-Microservices are packaged in containers - standardized shells that contain everything needed to run them (code, libraries, settings).
+Microservices are packaged in containers - standardized shells that contain everything needed to run them, including code, libraries, and settings.

-Thanks to containers, the application runs with the same stability in any environment, whether in an in-house data center, in the cloud, or across different providers.
+Thanks to containers, the application runs consistently in any environment, whether in your own data center, in the cloud, or with different providers.

 Containers make deploying new versions simple and fast.